Brad Pitt And Johnny Depp Are Both Available Again: Kendall Jenner Calls Them Both ‘Eye Candy’

 Coming from Kendall Jenner, that says a lot for Brad Pitt and Johnny Depp’s sex appeal.
 Just think, Kendall dates Harry Styles.
 Miss Jenner seems to concede both these actors are a bit old for her, though.

 Kendall Jenner is correct about one thing, though, Johnny Depp and Brad Pitt have been and probably always will be known for being “eye candy.”
-They are also masterful actors with the awards, and box office successes to prove it.
+They are also masterful actors with the awards and box office successes to prove it.

 Johnny Depp won the hearts of millions with his portrayal of Jack Sparrow in Pirates of the Caribbean.
-From Edward Scissor Hands to Fear and Loathing in Los Vegas, Johnny Depp has really given a lot to the film industry.
+From Edward Scissor Hands to Fear and Loathing in Las Vegas, Johnny Depp has really given a lot to the film industry.

 Brad Pitt, is also a beloved heartthrob to millions, but like Johnny Depp, he is also recognized as one of the finest actors ever to grace the big screen.
 Though Pitt is probably best known for his roles in Fight Club, World War Z, 12 Monkeys and Interview with the Vampire, as well as numerous other great films, perhaps Brad was at his absolute hottest in Snatch.